micahkepe/term-website/README.md

 ### Terminal Themes

 The website supports multiple themes.
-The default theme is `Dracula`, but `CatpuccinMocha` and `SolarizedDark` are also available.
-You can add your own themes by creating a new `ITheme` implementation in the `src/client/termina;/themes.ts` file.
+The default theme is `dracula`, but `catpuccin-mocha` and `solarized-dark` are also available.
+You can add your own themes by creating a new `ITheme` implementation in the `src/client/terminal/themes.ts` file.

 You can specify the default terminal theme in the `default_theme` field of the